Generic selectors

 Delighting in the Sabbath is much more than just stopping our work and labors.
 It necessitates the mental and spiritual preparation to different thoughts and desires.
 Scripture points to preparation as an important part of keeping it [1]:

-MARK 15:42 Now evening was coming, and since it was a preparation (that is, the day before a Sabbath),
+MARK 15:42 Now when evening had come, because it was the Preparation Day, that is, the day before the Sabbath,

 While this particular Sabbath was the holy day called the first day of the Feast of Unleavened Bread[2], similar preparations are necessary for all Sabbaths, whether the seventh day of the week or a holy day.
 One scripture that is specific to the weekly Sabbath can be found in God’s direction for gathering the manna on the sixth day:

-EXODUS 16:23 And he said to them, “This is that which the LORD has said, ‘Tomorrow is the rest of the holy Sabbath to the LORD.
-Bake what you will bake today, and boil what you will boil.
-And that which remains over, lay up for yourselves to be kept until the next morning.’ ”
+EXODUS 16:23 Then he said to them, “This is what the LORD has said: ‘Tomorrow is a Sabbath rest, a holy Sabbath to the LORD.
+Bake what you will bake today, and boil what you will boil; and lay up for yourselves all that remains, to be kept until morning.’ “

 The ancient Israelites prepared for the Sabbath by gathering extra manna on the sixth day.
 They did this so they did not spend the Sabbath collecting food.
 Clearly, it is difficult to properly keep the Sabbath holy if we are distracted by worldly occupations.
 As physical beings, we are easily distracted from the spiritual.
 Engaging with God, who is spirit, requires us to consciously disengage from our natural state in order to focus on the spiritual.